powsybl/pypowsybl/docs/user_guide/network.rst

 Create a network
 ----------------

-pypowsybl provides several factory methods to create well known network models.
+pypowsybl provides several factory methods to create well-known network models.
 For example, you can create the IEEE 9-bus network case:

 .. doctest::

     >>> network = pp.network.create_ieee9()

+To know which networks are available in pypowsybl, you can check the list of creation functions in the `API guide <:ref:/reference/network>`_.

 Another common way of creating a network is to load it from a file: